bloodymarie/bloodymarie.github.io/treasures.md

 ## <a name="him"></a>Sociology of health, illness and medicine

 One of my heroines in this section clearly is Deborah Lupton and her great research about digital self-tracking.
-Check out her [blog](https://simplysociology.wordpress.com/) or follow her on [twitter](https://twitter.com/DALupton).
+Check out her [blog](https://simplysociology.wordpress.com/) and follow her on [twitter](https://twitter.com/DALupton).

 *   **Barker, Kristin K.** (2013): Electronic Support Groups, Patient-Consumers, and Medicalization: The Case of Contested Illness.
 In: Peter Conrad und Valerie Leiter (Hg.): The sociology of health & illness.
 Critical perspectives.
 9th ed.
 New York, NY: Worth Publishers, S. 180–196.
 *   **Beck-Gernsheim, Elisabeth** (1994): Gesundheit und Verantwortung im Zeitalter der Gentechnologie.
 In: Ulrich